-We reject this criteria primarily because it is not true to mathematical practice.
+We reject the criteria of demanding all relevant concepts be fixed among the primitive terms for a number of reasons.
+It is contrary to the goal of finding 'basic' vocabulary.
+It is not true to mathematical practice.
 Mathematical proofs are not carried out as derivations in a fixed formal language.
 In particular, new concepts are introduced by definition for the purpose of particular proofs.
 We explore examples of this type of extension in detail in Subsection 2.4.
-But a simple example is to consider a formulation of projective geometry [39] (see the Appendix) that contains only points, lines, and incidence as primitive terms.
+But a simple example is to consider a formulation of projective geometry [47] (see the Appendix) that contains only points, lines, and incidence as primitive terms.
 In order to carry out the proof that Desargues theorem holds in three-dimensional space, one needs the notion of plane.
 And it is straightforward (Definition 4.3.13) to introduce the notion of plane as an explicit definition in this system.

 If these new definitions are mere abbreviations it seems they should be harmless.
 Certainly if axioms are added about the new relations, this is no longer harmless (See Example 2.1.1.).
 In fact, we will argue that, even without additional axioms, explicit definitions can violate purity.
 That is why we add the requirement that the new definitions remain within context of the original topic.
-We will illustrate the meaning of this phrase in Subsection 2.4.
+We further illustrate the meaning of this phrase in Subsection 2.4.